rooseveltrp/rooseveltrp/README.md

 Hi there 👋

 Thank you for stopping by!
 I'm Roosevelt, a Full Stack Software Engineer based in Maryland, USA.
+If you wish to contact me, please feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/rpurification/)!

 Listed below are some of the projects I've worked on:

 ## NASA Projects